 Written application for Active or Associate Membership endorsed by two Active members shall be presented to the Membership Committee Chair on the prescribed forms accompanied by payment of the full initiation fee and annual dues, prorated to the end of the calendar year from the quarter in which the application is presented.
 Upon request to and approval by the Board of Trustees, application fees may be paid by paying one-fourth at the time of application and the remainder over a period of twelve months.
 If the applicants are two unmarried persons who form a single household, the applicants shall designate one of the two as the “managing partner”.
 If such applicants are elected to membership, the “managing partner” shall have authority to designate who retains the Membership in the event that the partnership is concluded.

-Applications approved by a favorable majority vote of the Board of Trustees, shall be presented by the Membership Committee Chair to the membership of the Club for consideration and vote at the next regular meeting.
-At least one of the sponsors, or if all sponsors are absent due to unforeseen circumstances, the Membership Committee Chair, shall speak briefly regarding each applicant and how he/she knows the applicant.
-The membership shall then consider and vote on each application.
-An applicant receiving a 75% (three-quarters) favorable vote of those voting, by secret ballot, shall be deemed elected to the membership and shall be notified by their sponsors to appear at the next regular meeting of the Club for induction into the Club.
+The Membership Committee Chair shall submit the Membership Committee’s report to the Board for their consideration and shall ensure that the applicant(s) are present at the Board meeting when the application is to be considered.
+At least one of the sponsors must speak briefly regarding each applicant and how he/she knows the applicant.
+The Board of Trustees shall then consider and vote on each application.
+An applicant receiving a favorable majority vote of the Board shall be deemed elected to the membership and shall be notified by their sponsors to appear at the next regular scheduled dinner meeting of the Club for induction into the Club.
+If the Board rejects an application, the reason(s) for doing so will be reflected in the minutes of the meeting; and, if the Board approves an application when negative comments were received from any Member(s), the reason(s) for doing so will be reflected in the minutes of the meeting.
 Any monies tendered by an applicant whose application has been rejected shall be returned.